astronomer/docs/learn/airflow-setup-teardown.md

 ![Teardown task decorator](/img/guides/airflow-setup-teardown_teardown_decorators.png)

-After you have defined your setup and teardown tasks you need to [define their groupings](#creating-setupteardown-workflows) in order for Airflow to know which setup and teardown tasks perform actions on the same resources.
+After you have defined your setup and teardown tasks you need to [create their workflows](#creating-setupteardown-workflows) in order for Airflow to know which setup and teardown tasks perform actions on the same resources.

 ### Creating setup/teardown workflows